 I have a FREE PRINTABLE below listing all of the items for each compartment in the Stanley Fat Max for you.

 I’ll tell you row by row what I put in each section.
 The first top “tool” container/compartment sits in a slot on top of the top opening that has my dishwasher liquid soap (in a ziplock bag).
 I have 2 light sticks and six kitchen knives enclosed in knife sheaths.
 This section sits on top of the second compartment.
 A portable kitchen, who can use one of these for camping?

 Six kitchen razor-sharp knives with protective sheaths, 8″ chef knife, 8″ slicing knife, 7″ Santoku knife, 5″ Santoku knife, 5″ utility knife, and a 3″ paring knife.
 Chef Essential 6 Piece Knife Set

 Two light sticks

 Two bottle openers

-Flashlight: batteries do not store well here in So.
-Utah so I opt for solar flashlights.
-This is the one I recommend: Goal Zero Torch 250 Flashlight with Integrated Solar Panel Here is another great flashlight with a rechargeable battery: Goal Zero 90109 Solo V2 Solar Flashlight
+Flashlight: batteries don’t store well here in So.
+Utah, so I opted for solar flashlights.
+This is the one I recommend: Goal Zero Solar Flashlight

-Silpat mat: you can use these inside cookie sheets, but you can also set hot pans on it
+Silpat mat: you can use these inside cookie sheets, but you can also set hot pans on them.